Circuit du Val de Vienne

 Circuit du Val de Vienne is a 3.729 km motor racing circuit located in Le Vigeant, France.
-Opened in 1990, the circuit is operated by Les Deux Arbes, a group under the auspices of Jack Leconte and Jacques Nicolet.
+Opened in 1990, the circuit is operated by Les Deux Arbres, a group under the auspices of Jack Leconte and Jacques Nicolet.

 In 2010, according to the Comité départemental du tourisme, the circuit welcomed 170,000 visitors.
 It is the fourth most visited tourist site in the Vienne department.

 Lap records

-As of September 2025, the fastest official race lap records at the Circuit du Val de Vienne are listed as:
+As of August 2026, the fastest official race lap records at the Circuit du Val de Vienne are listed as: